RafLaf/dreem-challange/README.md

 # Dreem

-Setup the environment from the command line:

-	cd into the directory
-	activate virtualenv
-	pip install -e .

-This will enable you to import from anywhere modules defined in src/

 ### Folder structure

 We should all keep the same folder structure, and everybody works on different files on his branch.